 My research focuses on the political economy of international organizations to understand global development, public health, and inequality.
 I am particularly interested in studying the micro-foundations of state action in global governance — including questions of strategic behavior by powerful member-states as well as voice & representation of relatively weaker states — using text-as-data, regression analysis, and expert interviews.

 Currently, I am pursuing the following research questions:

-- What is the role of deliberation in decision-making of international organizations?
+- What is the IMF’s role in fighting climate change?

 - How does deliberation contribute to decision-making of international organizations?

 - What strategies do states and state representatives use to pursue their preferences in governing bodies of international organizations?